Aayushmanandhar17/TEC_File_Extractor/Readme.md

 ## Features:

 1) Extract the Horizontal TEC data from Noaa website
-2) The Extracted TEC data can be converted into List, Dataframe and Json
+2) User can extract TEC data of a specific loacation or entire North America
-3) User can select specific location TEC data and store in dataframe
+3) The Extracted TEC data can be converted into List, Dataframe and Json format
 4) The stored TEC data can be used for further analysis

 ## Other Features: